 The CCSRE Writing Group seeks to help our associated faculty and staff to succeed as scholars and to build a shared intellectual space at the College around research and publishing on race and ethnicity.

 Fall 2014 Semester Meetings took place on Fridays, 8/29, 9/12, 9/19, 10/3, 10/24, 10/31, 11/14, & 12/12 from 1:15P – 2:15 p.m.
 For more information, contact Leo Garofalo at email@example.com.

 CCSRE & Office of Sustainability offer a development seminar/workshop for faculty and staff

-Funded by the Global Environmental Justice Initiative and the International Commons, the CCSRE & the Office of Sustainability offer faculty and staff this opportunity to integrate into the permanent curriculum (as experienced by students over four years) various on-going initiatives on sustainability and inclusion.
+Funded by the Global Environmental Justice Initiative and the International Commons, the CCSRE & the Office of Sustainability offered faculty and staff this opportunity to integrate into the permanent curriculum (as experienced by students over four years) various ongoing initiatives on sustainability and inclusion.

 We will learn how to conceptualize and deliver this education through presentations, common readings and viewings, discussions, and by working closely with a Delegation of Indigenous Peruvian Farmers for a week in Fall 2014.

 In Spring 2015, participants will create and present new courses or components within existing courses, new co-curricular community-based learning, new course-linked TRIPs abroad and semester abroad opportunities, and new arrangements for internship preparation, placement, and evaluation.
 They will also work closely for a week with a guest from southern Mexico.